andyyu2004/sumaria/deliverables/d3/README.final.md

     * Organization running the event
     * Experience/skills needed to volunteer
     * Description of the event
+  * Events created by you are colored in light blue (on browse event page)
   * After event creation, the user that created the event can add files for other users to download.
+* View the details of an event by clicking view details of an event posting, as well as the number of participants and number of people waitlisted
+  * Event creator can view the list of participants (Names) with links to their public profiles
+  * Event creators can delete events created by them
-* After registering for an event, users can view the events they're registered for in a calendar format.
+* View the events they're registered for in a calendar format (after registering for an event)
   * By day, week, month and by an agenda view of events.
+  * User can see descriptions of the event by hovering, and view event details by clicking
+  * Events are colored differently based on the following categorization: Today, All-Day event, event that spans multiple days, event created by you, and others (e.g. half day or hourly event)
 * Use a chat system:
   * Creating a group of one or more users.
   * Able to add more users as the chat progresses if the user desires to.